chisaiki/UnixSystemProgramming/README.md

 System level programs built to be useful or interesting tools to interact with your Linux machine!

 ## Programs Included:
-- Log Time: Program to track user sessions and events
+- Log Time: Program to track user sessions and events.
-- File Compare:
+- File Compare: File comparison tool with metadata options.
 - Diff Date: System date validation and comparison logic.
 Allows multi-language output.